andyljones/coolgpus/readme.md

 [Install]
 WantedBy=multi-user.target
 ```
-and then enable and start it with
+You just need to sub in your own install location (which you can find with `which coolgpus`), and any flags you want.
+Then enable and start it with
 ```
 sudo systemctl enable coolgpus sudo systemctl start coolgpus
 ```

 ### Troubleshooting
+* You've got an X server hanging around for some reason: assuming you don't actually need it, run the script with `--kill`, which'll murder any existing X servers and let the script set up its own.
 * You've got a display attached: it won't work, but see [this issue](https://github.com/andyljones/coolgpus/issues/1) for progress.
 * `coolgpus: command not found`: the pip script folder probably isn't on your PATH.
 On Ubuntu with the apt-get-installed pip, look in `~/.local/bin`.
 * General troubleshooting: